Kidkie/Kidkie-Admin-Menu-Pop/README.md

 Upload plugin-name.php to the /wp-content/plugins/ directory
 Activate Kidkie Admin Menu Pop through the 'Plugins' menu in WordPress *

-The plugin works when activated
+The plugin get's to work when activated, no settings needed.

 ## Code comments